troystribling/BlueCap/README.md

 Here when `.poweredOn` is received the scan is started.
 On all other state changes the appropriate error is `thrown` and handled in the error handler.

-To connect discovered peripheral the scan is followed by `Peripheral#connect` and combined with `FutureStream#flatMap`,
+To connect discovered peripherals the scan is followed by `Peripheral#connect` and combined with `FutureStream#flatMap`,

 ```swift
 let connectionFuture = scanFuture.flatMap { peripheral -> FutureStream<Peripheral> in